-The City's Form-Based Code primary focus is the heart of Downtown Colorado Springs.
-Additionally, a form-based zoning overlay following the intent of this Form-Based Code has been implemented.
+City's Form-Based Code primary focus is the heart of Downtown Colorado Springs.
+A form-based zoning overlay following the intent of this Form-Based Code has been drafted for this Plan.

 Enterprise Zone Re-designation (2015)

 As part of a 2015 re-designation process, much of this corridor has been included within a State Enterprise Zone boundary.